tbensky/CNNKernels/readme.md

 ![kernels](https://github.com/tbensky/CNNKernels/blob/main/Assets/FeatureMap/conv2d_result_square.png)

 Notice the bright pixels at each corner of the pulse.
 This indicates the network recognizes square pulses by needing only an ensemble of brights spots on corners of the pulse.
-(Note: We anticipate the bright pixels send stronger signals through the network, setting up some kind of numerical pathways to drive the recognition process.)
+(Note: We anticipate the bright pixels send stronger signals through the network, setting up some kind of numerical pathway to drive the recognition process.)

 The same kernel convolved with a sinusoid looks like this: